Dental Implant Costs

 - How long will it take to recover from the procedure?

-You should try to find out as much as possible about the cost of the finished solution, not just about the cost of one component of that solution.
+You should try to find out as much as possible about the cost of the finished solution, not just about the cost of one component (i.e. the implant) of that solution.

-You need to know what the complete implant (the actual implant, abutment, crown and surgery) is going to cost you and what the pros and cons of each solution are that may be an option for you.
+You need to know what the complete implant (the actual implant, connectors, temporary and final restoration) is going to cost, before comparing on the basis of cost.

 In the rapidly progressing world of modern dentistry, we have better and more advanced solutions available every day.
-It would be a good idea to make sure that you are getting all viable options given to you so that you can make the decision that is best for you.
+It would be a good idea to make sure that you are getting all viable options (i.e. not just the solutions that a particular office provides) given to you so that you can make the decision that is best for you.

 We believe in educating you about all options available for your situation, so that you can make the most informed decision that is best for you.